 • Venetoclax, which works by blocking the action of a protein called BCL2.
 This protein helps keep CLL cells alive.
 Venetoclax can be given on its own or with:

-This clinical trial aims to test mosunetuzumab at different doses on its own or in combination with other treatments.
-This is to understand how safe and how well it works in people with relapsed or refractory CLL and how the body processes mosunetuzumab.
+This clinical trial aims to test mosunetuzumab at different doses on its own or in combination with BTKi.
+This is to understand how safe and how well it works in people with relapsed or refractory CLL and how the body changes and gets rid of mosunetuzumab.

 2. How does the BO43243 clinical trial work?

 People who take part in this clinical trial (participants) will be given increasing doses of the clinical trial treatment mosunetuzumab every week until the target dose is reached.
-This is either on its own (Group 1), or with BTKi (if they are currently treated with BTKi) until the target dose of mosunetuzumab is reached (Group 2), or in combination with venetoclax daily for up to 2 years (Group 3).
-Treatment will end if their cancer gets worse or they have unacceptable side effects.
-Participants will stay in the hospital for 2 days after each dose of mosunetuzumab and will be given a medicine called a corticosteroid to lower the chance of side effects.
-Once the target doses are reached, mosunetuzumab will be given (without needing to stay in hospital after each dose) once every 3 weeks for about 1 year, with or without daily venetoclax for up to 2 years unless a participants’ cancer gets worse or they have unacceptable side effects.
+This is either on its own (Group 1), or with BTKi (if they are currently treated with BTKi) until the target dose of mosunetuzumab is reached (Group 2).
+Treatment will end if their cancer gets worse or they have unacceptable unwanted effects.
+Participants will stay in the hospital for 2 days after each dose of mosunetuzumab and will be given a medicine called a corticosteroid to lower the chance of unwanted effects.
+Once the target doses are reached, mosunetuzumab will be given (without needing to stay in hospital after each dose) once every 3 weeks for about 1 year unless a participants’ cancer gets worse, or they have unacceptable unwanted effects.
 Participants who are currently being treated with a BTKi will continue to be given it for up to 6 weeks from the start of mosunetuzumab treatment.

 3. What are the main endpoints of the BO43243 clinical trial?

-The main clinical trial endpoint (the main result measured in the trial) is the number and seriousness of side effects with different doses of mosunetuzumab given on its own or in combination with other treatments.
+The main clinical trial endpoint (the main result measured in the trial) is the number and seriousness of unwanted effects with different doses of mosunetuzumab given alone or with BTKi.

 The other clinical trial endpoints include:

-• How many participants have a response to treatment (objective response rate)
+• How many people have a reduction of their cancer after treatment

 • How many participants have no CLL cells detectable in their blood or bone marrow 2–3 months after the final dose of treatment

-• The length of time between the start of the trial and participant’s cancer getting worse (progression-free survival)
+• The time between the start of treatment and signs that disease getting worse

-• The time between treatment and having a change in disease or treatment (event free survival)
+• The time between when a person starts the treatment and having a change in disease or treatment

-• How much time there is between participant’s cancer getting better from treatment and then getting worse (duration of response)
+• How much time there is between the person’s cancer first responding to treatment and the cancer getting worse

 4. Who can take part in this clinical trial?